joausaga/social-ideation/README.md

  16. Create a social network app (*Home->App->Social network apps->Add*) choosing Facebook as the connector, setting the **app id**, **app secret**, **app access token** ( which is the string _<app id>|<app secret>_) and  the **redirect uri** (that matches the *Site URL*) of the created Facebook App in Step 4.
 Check the **batch requests** checkbox.

- 17. Create a social network app user (*Home->App->Social network app users->Add*) setting in the field access token the previously obtained access token in Step 15.
+ 17. Create a social network app user (*Home->App->Social network app users->Add*).For the form field called *access token*, use the value obtained in the Step 15.

- 18. Create a social network app community (*Home->App->Social network app communities->Add*) choosing **Group** as type and the social network app user created in Step 17 as the admin.
+ 18. Create a social network app community (*Home->App->Social network app communities->Add*) choosing **Group** as type and the social network app user created in the Step 17 as the admin.

  19. Edit the social network app previously created: set **community** to the social network app community created before.

- 20. To start syncrhonization run the bash script called init_things.sh with the following command: ```bash init_sync.sh```.
+ 20. To start syncrhonization run the bash script called init_sync.sh with the following command: ```bash init_sync.sh```.
 Be sure than the Django server it's up and running before running this command.

- 21. To stop synchronization run the bash script called stop_things.sh with the following command: ```bash stop_sync.sh```
+ 21. To stop synchronization run the bash script called stop_sync.sh with the following command: ```bash stop_sync.sh```